prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 </details>
 <p></p>

-The `MakeRequests` method is expected to return a  `List<HttpRequest<BidRequest>` object representing the HTTP calls to be sent to your bidding server and a `List<BidderError> errors` for any issues encountered creating them.
+The `MakeHttpRequests` method is expected to return a  `List<HttpRequest<BidRequest>` object representing the HTTP calls to be sent to your bidding server and a `List<BidderError> errors` for any issues encountered creating them.
 If there are no HTTP calls or if there are no errors, please use different methods in `Result` class specific to your case.

 An Impression may define multiple sizes and/or multiple ad formats.
 If your bidding server limits requests to a single ad placement, size, or format, then your adapter will need to split the Impression into multiple calls and merge the responses.